ddyos/UnicodeExifInterface/README.md

 Read "UserComment" :
 - For Unicode values, return an UTF-16 string.
-- Otherwise, retrun an ASCII String, just like Android Jetpack's ExifInterface lib.
+- Otherwise, return an ASCII String, just like Android Jetpack's ExifInterface lib.

 ## Setup
 1. Add JitPack in your root build.gradle at the end of repositories: